kblocksio/kblocks/README.md

 - The `definition` field includes the CRD definition, without the schema.
 - The `operator` field sets options for the generated Kubernetes operator.

+## Resource documentation

+- The `definition.readme` field points to a README file for this resource.
+- The `definition.icon` field indicates the [heroicon](https://heroicons.com/) to use.

+You can use `kblocks docs` to generate an initial README and suggest an icon for your kblock.

+For each kblock, a `kblocks-xxx-metadata` ConfigMap will be deployed and will include the contents of the README and the icon.

 ## Helm Resources

 You can expose any [helm](https://helm.sh/) chart as a kblock.
 See [acme/cron](./acme/cron/) as an